rynoschni/Global_Snake/readme.md

     1. Pass data from the search box to a second search data display page
     2. Have custom styling and JavaScript for these separate pages.
 -  Solution:
-    1. Using an event listner on the Submit button, we were able to open a new page in the same window and pass the country name to the HTML string.
+    1. Using an event listener on the Submit button, we were able to open a new page in the same window and pass the country name to the HTML string.
 When retrieving the country name on the Map page, we were able to query the HTML string for the country name
     2. We created page specific CSS and JS files to handle this challenge.
 This allowed the pages to load faster and not have unused code for that page.

 Branding